 - Trees must be planted in your front yard.
 Limited funding is available for side and back yard trees for residents of the City of Atlanta.

-- Front yard trees must be planted within 35 feet of right of way (within 20 feet of right of way for City of Atlanta residents).
+- Front yard trees must be planted within 35 feet of right of way (or within 20 feet of right of way for City of Atlanta residents).
 Ask your Trees Atlanta contact for clarification.

-- Shade trees cannot be planted to meet city recompense requirements.
+- Trees provided through this program cannot be planted to meet city permit recompense requirements for removed trees.